-In the 15 years since the Code was introduced, the landscape for the production and dissemination of copyright material has changed substantially due to advances in technology including the digitisation of content.
+The Code was introduced more than 15 years ago and since then the landscape for the production and dissemination of copyright material has changed substantially due to advances in technology including the digitisation of content.
 Technology has also enabled new ways to monitor the use of copyright materials, and for collecting societies to distribute information to their members, licensees and the public.